Matt Vierling Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Matt Vierling (batting .222 in his past 10 games, with two doubles, a home run, three walks and six RBI), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.
+The Detroit Tigers, including Matt Vierling (hitting .231 in his past 10 games, with two doubles, a home run, two walks and six RBI), battle starter Peyton Battenfield and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Cardinals.
+He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Matt Vierling Game Info & Props vs. the Guardians